 - They have a long shelf life and do not smell nearly as bad as canned crickets.

-- There have been several reports of hedgehogs having problems with freeze-dried insects.
-Most breeders suggesting using other alternatives.
+- There have been several reports of hedgehogs having problems with freeze-dried insects including:

 - Canned insects are juicy and have the strongest odor.
 What is stinky to us tends to smell quite delicious to our four-legged friends!

 - Canned insects need to be refrigerated once opened and have a relatively short shelf life compared to freeze dried insects, but are still more convenient than live bugs.